KETTLEBELL TYPES EXPLAINED

 Making Your Choice

-Both options can be excellent for training.
-Your choice may come down to comfort, budget, and personal preference.
+Both styles and the adjustable option can be excellent for training.
+Your decision may come down to comfort, budget, and personal preference.